gfang200/additionalCodeExamples/README.md

 Singleton Highlights
 ---------------
 #### geneticAlgorithm.py ####
 Implementation of the basic concepts of genetic algorithms.
 Just an exercize, but still pretty cool IMO.
-Starting from a base population of random strings, I used a basic fitness function and roulette sampling to randomly breed high scoring strings from the population.
-This continues until an optimal solution is found (the solution string is reached).
+Starting from a base population of random strings, I created a basic fitness function and roulette sampling to randomly breed high scoring strings from the population until an optimal solution is found (the solution string is reached).

 #### plagiarismDetector.py ####
 Object oriented implementation of an n-gram analysis to detect plagiarism in code.
 As a lead undergraduate instructor, I built this after I found a few students cheating on their programming assignments.
 Uses an implementation of unionFind to group students together with similar assignments.